stealjs/steal-tools/doc/guides/progressive_loading.md

 @page steal-tools.guides.progressive_loading Progressive Loading
 @parent StealJS.guides 1

-If you have a large single page app, you may want to progressively load parts of the app.
+If you have a large single-page app, you may want to progressively load parts of the app.
 Here's how you might do that:

 ## Write your modules

-Write out your main module to load only the bare minimum to determine what "page" you are on.
+Write out your main module to load only the bare minimum, to determine what "page" you are on.
 A bare bones example might have a file structure like:

     bower_components/